xmatters/xm-labs-CA-Agile-Central-Rally/README.md

 4. Edit the outbound integration:
 	- Check that the URL for the CAAgile endpoint is set to https://rally1.rallydev.com
 	- Change the ZSESSIONID value to be that of your CAAC API key from step 1
 5. Create a webhook in CAAC, this has criteria which when matched send the info to a webhook (xMatters).
-This was a bit tricky to work out as you can delete them through teh web UI but have to craete them via the API.
+This was a bit tricky to work out as you can delete them through the web UI but have to craete them via the API.
 Here's my example of creating one that fires when a new defect gets created (STATE = Submitted).
 	- Get a REST client tool, I use the one from Wiztools, available at https://github.com/wiztools/rest-client/releases.
 I tried using a browser based tool but that kept failing authentication.
 	- Set the URL as https://rally1.rallydev.com/notifications/api/v2/webhook and the method as POST
 	- Set content type as application/json